vaishnavipulla/Traffic-Patterns/README.md

 Traffic Patterns Analysis

-Project Overview

-This project analyzes traffic patterns using a variety of machine learning models.
-It explores multiple datasets related to traffic conditions and patterns and applies classification algorithms to predict outcomes based on given features.

 The notebook focuses on the following:
 - Data preprocessing and exploration.
 - Training and testing machine learning models.